NecroReindeer/comp140-hardware/README.md

 If I opt to use an Arduino instead of the Makey-Makey, I intend to incorporate LEDs in my design to further give the player visual feedback.
 Designing a controller so that it reacts to the game is another way of attempting to increase immersion and engagement.

 ###Controllers that are used in a similar way
+Many early controllers were used by rotating a component.
+For example, the popular paddle controller used with Pong.
+This type of controller was also used for many other popular games and consoles.
+This controller was not usually used for changing direction, but it still required the same hand movement from the player.
+Similarly, the driving controller for the popular Atari 2600, as well as modern racing wheels, are also used by twisting.
+These controllers were designed with the twisting motion dictating the direction of in-game travel.
+Racing wheels controllers, that are gripped with two hands, are still popular today with driving games.
+This indicates that rotating an object in order to dictate in-game travel direction is an instinctive and natural movement.

+#####Considerations for my design
+A rotating or twisting motion appears to be acceptable for intuitive control of movement direction.
+However, since Hotrod can only move in four directions, it is necessary to design the controller to that it 'locks' or provides some sort of tactile feedback when it is facing these four directions.